The roux en y gastric bypass has evolved over the last 50 years.

 - Stomal dilation – a widening at the join between stomach and small bowel.
 You may be able to eat more.
 This may be fixed by narrowing the opening with stitches endoscopically (via a scope placed through the mouth).
 Occasionally, this may require revisional surgery.

-- – a cluster of symptoms including /vomiting, rapid heartbeat, sweating, flushing, light-headedness, abdominal cramps, and diarrhoea.
+- Dumping syndrome – a cluster of symptoms including nausea/vomiting, rapid heartbeat, sweating, flushing, light-headedness, abdominal cramps, and diarrhoea.
 This is usually due to eating too much or eating foods high in sugar.
 This can be fixed by modifying your eating habits.

 - Nutritional deficiencies – even though you will need to take multivitamin supplements, you may become low in certain vitamins or minerals.
 You may need additional supplementation.
 You will require lifelong follow-up and blood tests to monitor for potential deficiencies.